Financial help when claiming PIP

 Disability Premium on top of PIP

 Disability premiums are additional amounts of money you can claim on top of the benefits listed above.
-If you or your partner are receiving PIP, you may be able to get any or all the disability premiums:
+If you or your partner are receiving PIP, you may be able to get any or all the disability premiums.
+You can find out the current amounts on the government's website here.

 If you get income-related Employment and Support Allowance (ESA) you cannot get the disability premium, but you may still qualify for the severe and enhanced premiums.